-Joseph “Joey” Ruiz joined the West Texas Food Bank in 2011, and currently serves as COO/CFO.
+Joseph “Joey” Ruiz joined the West Texas Food Bank in 2011, and currently serves as CFO.
 He is responsible for overall leadership, coordination, and management of Food Bank operations, and oversees the development and implementation of financial management strategies across the organization.
-He also supervises human resources functions, IT network structure, management, security and maintenance.
+He also supervises IT network structure, management, security and maintenance.
 An Odessa native, Joey graduated from Permian High School.
 He earned a Bachelor of Business Administration degree in accounting from the University of Texas of the Permian Basin.
 Before joining the West Texas Food Bank, Joey served as senior accountant for Commercial State Bank in Midland, TX.
 He has also worked as branch manager at Security State Bank and Western National Bank.

-Kelly joined the West Texas Food Bank in 2016 as Program Manager.
-She is responsible for managing and implementing all governmental and non-governmental programs at the Food Bank.
-These programs include Kids Café, SNAP outreach and assistance, SNAP-Education and Food 2 Kids.
-In addition, Kelly oversees our partnership with the Permian Basin Master Gardeners and the 80 plus agencies across the 19 counties we serve.
+Kelly has been with the Food Bank since 2016.
+She was promoted to Director of Impact and Strategy in 2021.
+Prior to becoming Director of Impact and Strategy, Kelly was the Director of Programs and supervised 7 Food Bank programs.
+Kelly is now responsible for writing grants and assist the development team with fundraising events and special projects.
 Kelly’s background includes working with individuals with disabilities and women and children social services.
 Kelly is from Odessa and earned a Bachelor’s of Arts Degree in Professional and Social Service from the University of Hawaii and a Master’s Degree in Public Administration from the University of Texas of the Permian Basin.